astro313/RXJ1131/WRITEUP/response.md

 Clumps:
-With the evidence and reasons listed in the begining of Sec 4.3, the reconstructed source-plane distribution is unlikely to be just two kinematically-ordered clumps rather than a single rotating disk.
+With the evidence and reasons listed in the beginning of Sec 4.3, the reconstructed source-plane distribution is unlikely to be just two kinematically-ordered clumps rather than a single rotating disk.